knightmoves-curriculum/advanced-c-sharp/lessons/036-delegates-and-events/README.md

 `dotnet run`

-The delegate model follows the observer design pattern, which enables a subscriber to register with and receive notifications from a provider.
+It's important to note that this delegate model follows the observer design pattern, which enables a subscriber to register with and receive notifications from a provider.
 The observer design pattern enables a subscriber to register with and receive notifications from a provider.

 In the coding exercise you will use delegates and events.